 Technical Assistance and Resources for Communities

-The Joint Office of Energy and Transportation (Joint Office) offers resources and provides technical assistance to communities at all stages of interest, planning, and deployment of electric mobility technologies.
+The Joint Office of Energy and Transportation (Joint Office) offers resources and provides technical assistance to communities at all stages of interest, planning, and deployment of zero-emission vehicle charging and refueling infrastructure.

-Communities across America are essential to the development of an electrified transportation system that is convenient, affordable, reliable, equitable, and safe.
-As the nation experiences the most significant transportation transformation in a century, coupled with innovative but unfamiliar approaches to clean transportation, communities need support.
-The Joint Office is dedicated to partnering with communities to ensure a successful transition to a clean transportation infrastructure.
+Communities across America are essential to the development of an electrified transportation system that is convenient, affordable, reliable, and safe.
+As the nation experiences the most significant transportation transformation in a century, coupled with innovative but unfamiliar approaches to zero-emission transportation, communities need support.
+The Joint Office is dedicated to partnering with communities to ensure the successful deployment of zero-emission vehicle charging and refueling infrastructure.
 Funding is critical to the success of efforts to deploy a network of electric vehicle chargers and zero-emission fueling infrastructure.
-The Charging and Fueling Infrastructure (CFI) Discretionary Grant Program and the National Electric Vehicle Infrastructure (NEVI) Formula Program provide dedicated funding to help support the transition to a clean transportation infrastructure.
+The Charging and Fueling Infrastructure (CFI) Discretionary Grant Program and the National Electric Vehicle Infrastructure (NEVI) Formula Program provide dedicated funding to help support the deployment of zero-emission vehicle charging and refueling infrastructure.

 Charging and Fueling Infrastructure Discretionary Grant Program